 This odorless, colorless gas is developed from the natural breakdown of radioactive decay of uranium in rock, soils, and some cases, well water.
 Considering how radon is developed, primary routes of exposure to humans are by way of inhalation and ingestion.

-Radon gas is often produced and found in highest concentrations, in homes that have dirt basement floors.
+Radon gas is often produced and found in the highest concentrations, in homes that have dirt basement floors.
 The gas is emitted through the ground, through loose foundation cracks or ventilation systems, which enter the indoor air of homes, nationwide.
 The EPA estimates that one of fifteen homes in the United States have elevated radon levels of 4 pCi/L or more.
 Prolonged inhalation of such radon levels can lead to lung cancer, known as the leading cause of lung cancer in non-smokers.

-Radon is an environmental health problem nationwide, and the only way to know your home’s radon levels is to have your home tested as recommended by the US EPA, Surgeon General, American Lung Association, American Medical Association and the National Safety Council.
+Radon is an environmental health problem nationwide, and the only way to know your home’s radon levels is to have your home tested as recommended by the US EPA, Surgeon General, American Lung Association, American Medical Association, and the National Safety Council.
 Install a radon scanner and consult with a certified radon mitigation service to ensure what is best for your home.

-Indoor air pollution, and in particular, particulate matter, can be any mixture of hazardous solid and liquid particles suspended in the air, consisting of both organic and inorganic particles like dust, pollen, soot, smoke and liquid droplets.
+Indoor air pollution, and in particular, particulate matter, can be any mixture of hazardous solid and liquid particles suspended in the air, consisting of both organic and inorganic particles like dust, pollen, soot, smoke, and liquid droplets.

 Particulate matter can be a holiday season nuisance!
 Holiday decorations like artificial trees accumulate dust during storage, irritating those with dust allergies.
-Decorative candles look nice, but often times release dangerous chemicals such as benzene and toluene.
-These airborne chemicals can cause damage to the brain, lungs and central nervous system, as well as cause developmental problems.
+Decorative candles look nice but oftentimes release dangerous chemicals such as benzene and toluene.
+These airborne chemicals can cause damage to the brain, lungs, and central nervous system, as well as cause developmental problems.

 Instead of using these chemical-releasing candles to make your home smell more festive, consider a Venta Airwasher.
-The Venta Airwasher acts as an aromatherapy diffuser, air purifier and humidifier in one.
-Venta offers six unique fragrances, all specially formulated to work with the Airwasher unit.
+The Venta Airwasher acts as an aromatherapy diffuser, air purifier, and humidifier in one.
+Venta offers unique fragrances, all specially formulated to work with the Airwasher unit.
 For the holiday season, Winter Dream is our pick, with its combination of cinnamon and citrus for a warming effect.

 Image Source: Munchkins and Moms

 Keep your family and party guests safe this holiday season with our indoor air quality checklist.
-To learn more about environmental health concerns, carcinogens, air quality or our Venta products, check out our other blog posts and follow along on Facebook.
+To learn more about environmental health concerns, carcinogens, air quality, or our Venta products, check out our other blog posts and follow along on Facebook.